rwieruch/blog_robinwieruch_content/firebase-deploy-react-js.md

 firebase login
 {{< /highlight >}}

 There should be a URL in your command line that opens in a webbrowser.
 If this doesn't happen, Firebase CLI may open up the URL automatically.
-Choose your Google account you used earlier to create a Firebase project\, and give Google the necessary permissions.
+Choose your Google account you used earlier to create a Firebase project, and give Google the necessary permissions.
 You should see a confirmation for a successful setup.
 Return to the command line to verify a successful login.

 Next, move to the project's folder and execute the following command, which initializes a Firebase project that can be used for the Firebase hosting features: